 Sunday after Sunday and in midweek worship services, she gradually formed the habit of listening to the Word of God, allowing eternal truths to sink deep into her heart, and experiencing the Presence of God in worship.

 Soon, people began noticing something different about her.
 “She has changed,” was a common observation.
 “She doesn’t seem like the same person,” was another.
 Whether she had indeed “mellowed down,” became a little bit more patient, no one could put a finger on exactly.

-Once, she discovered her maid had been stealing from her for months and, while normally this would have ended up badly—with her maid bruised, bloodied, and her teeth busted—there was not even the slightest hint of outrage on her part.
-Instead, a solemn reprimand and friendly advice, and the maid didn’t even get fired.
+Once, she discovered her maid had been stealing from her for months and, while normally this would have ended up badly, there was not even the slightest hint of outrage on her part.
+Instead, a solemn reprimand and friendly advice was all it took.

 In another instance, she found out a friend had been lying to her and making up stories.
 Instead of an ugly confrontation as was expected of her, she patiently waited for a chance to help her friend out of her psychological and spiritual bondage.